wejs/docs/docs/cron/README.md

 With cron feature you can set functions to run with linux cron or other task managers

-May be add inside project or plugin
+May be added inside project or plugin

 ## How to add

-To add a cron function you need to create the `cron.js` file inside your project or plugin folder
+To add cron functions you need to create the `cron.js` file inside your project or plugin folder

 #### Example File